ChitinWarAxe/ShardsAndSplinters/README.md

 ![Your chitin war axe broke!](images/broke.png "Your chitin war axe broke!")

-## Configuration

-Customize the mod to your liking with these settings:

-* **Enable or disable the chance for your weapon breaking.**
-* **Enable or disable the chance for your shield breaking.**
-* **Durability Threshold:** Set the durability percentage at below weapons and shields are at risk.
-* **Luck Modifier:** Negativly affects how luck affects weapon and shield breaking chances.
-(A greater number increases the chance.)
-* **Whitelisted Materials and Types:** List of materials and weapons that won’t shatter.
-The keywords are based on the model name of the weapon or shield.
-* **Debug Log:** Toggle extra console information for debugging.

 ## Roadmap

 * Add chance of weapons shattering - **DONE**